EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 >>>17.05
 </pre>
 This code groups the observations by movieId and counts them, then takes the maximum number (the maximum times a movie is rated) and divides it by 20 to find a minimum rating count that is 5% of the maximum.
 You may choose any ratio you want.<br><br>
-Let's create a new dataframe just with the rating counts:
+Let's create a new dataframe just with the rating counts in order to eliminate some of the movies:
 <pre>
 ratingcounter = pd.DataFrame({'Count' : df.groupby(['movieId']).size()}).reset_index()
 ratingcounter.head()